Rady School of Management

 For the latest insights on the Pandemic and the Freelance Gig Economy click here.

-Experts Outperform Technology in Creative Markets, She Ji: The Journal of Design, Economics, and Innovation (forthcoming) (Weingarten, Evan, Michael W. Meyer, & Amit Ashkenazi)
+Experts Outperform Technology in Creative Markets, She Ji: The Journal of Design, Economics, and Innovation (2020) (with Weingarten, Evan, Michael W. Meyer, & Amit Ashkenazi)

 How Incentive Framing Can Harness the Power of Norms, Organizational Behavior & Human Decision Processes (2019) (with Alicea Lieberman & Kristen Duke)